FrancJerah/DogBreedsSplashScreen/README.md

 # DogBreeds SplashScreen
 This is the splash screen version of the app DogBreeds.
-This only contains the app's logo, app launch audio, and the splash screen itself -- blank screen appears when opened.
+This project only contains the app's logo, app launch audio, and the splash screen itself -- blank screen appears when opened.
 You can access the main repo of the app link -- https://github.com/FrancJerah/DogBreeds

 ## About DogBreeds
 DogBreeds is an application that provides basic information about dog breeds and helps you identify your dog's breed.
 It also has a simple user interface for easy navigation.